zenOfBass/microwave-research/documentation/docs.md

 ## FAQs and Troubleshooting
 ### Antenna Sweep Program
 1. **The program is not connecting to the MegiQ VNA.
 What should I check?**
-   - Confirm that the MegiQ VNA hardware is connected correctly and the MiQVNA API is installed.
+   - Confirm that the MegiQ VNA software and API are installed.
 2. **The Arduino board isn't connecting.
 What could be the problem?**
    - Check the COM port connection and ensure the Arduino board is operational.